EvadeDroid: A Practical Evasion Attack on Machine Learning for Black-box Android Malware Detection: Proposed Attack

 \subsubsection{\textbf{Manipulation}}

-We use Random Search (RS) as a simple black-box optimization method to solve equation (\ref{eq_optimization2}).
-Indeed, for each malware sample $z$, EvadeDroid uses RS to find an optimal subset of transformations $\delta$ to generate an adversarial example $z^*$.
-In our optimization problem, RS can considerably decrease the query budget because, in contrast to other heuristic optimization algorithms, especially Genetic Algorithms, RS only needs one query in each iteration to assess its current solution.
-Algorithm \ref{alg_generate_adm} shows the main steps of the manipulation component of the proposed problem-space evasion attack.
-As can be seen in Algorithm \ref{alg_generate_adm}, to generate $z^*$ for $z$, the presented RS method randomly selects a transformation $\lambda$ from the action set $\Delta$.
-Then regarding the evasion cost $\alpha$, the proposed algorithm applies $\lambda$ to $z$ if it can improve the loss function $L$.
+We employ Random Search (RS) as a simple black-box optimization method to solve equation~(\ref{eq_optimization2}).
+Specifically, for each malware sample $z$, EvadeDroid utilizes RS to find an optimal subset of transformations $\delta$ in order to generate an adversarial example $z^*$.
+RS offers a significant advantage in terms of query reduction compared to other heuristic optimization algorithms, such as Genetic Algorithms (GAs).
+This is because RS only requires one query in each iteration to evaluate the current solution.
+Algorithm~\ref{alg_generate_adm} outlines the key steps of the manipulation component in the proposed problem-space evasion attack.
+As depicted in Algorithm~\ref{alg_generate_adm}, the RS method randomly selects a transformation $\lambda$ from the action set $\Delta$ to generate $z^*$ for $z$.
+Subsequently, based on the adversarial payload size $\alpha$, the algorithm applies $\lambda$ to $z$ only if it can improve the objective function $L$ defined in equation~(\ref{eq_optimization2}), which corresponds to the discriminant function of the target classifier for $y=0$.

-\textbf{Hard-label Setting.} In Algorithm \ref{alg_generate_adm}, we have assumed that our attack can access the soft label of the target classifier.
-It means that EvadeDroid can access the prediction score or prediction probability provided by the black-box classification model when querying the target classifier.
-However, in some cases, the target classifier may only provide hard labels (i.e. classification label) for Android samples.
-To deal with this challenge, EvadeDroid modifies the objective function of the proposed RS algorithm (i.e., equation (\ref{eq_optimization2})) by minimizing the following objective function subject to the evasion cost and query budget:
+\textbf{Hard-label Setting.} In Algorithm~\ref{alg_generate_adm}, we assume that our attack has access to the soft label of the target classifier.
+This means that EvadeDroid can obtain the confidence score provided by the black-box classification model when making queries.
+However, in real-world scenarios, such as antivirus systems, the target classifier may only provide hard labels (i.e., classification labels) for Android apps.
+In this study, we consider two approaches, namely optimal and non-optimal hard-label attacks, to address this challenge.
+In the optimal hard-label attack, the adversary aims to generate AEs by applying minimal transformations.
+To achieve this, EvadeDroid modifies the objective function of the proposed RS algorithm (i.e., equation~(\ref{eq_optimization2})) by maximizing the following objective function, while considering the evasion cost: